REPORTING FROM WHERE WE LIVE:

 WHY: Learn how to report and publish news stories from your own neighborhoods

-The Land is looking for 10 Cleveland residents with a desire to write about their own neighborhoods, civic issues, local politics, and more.
+The Land is looking for Cleveland residents with a desire to write about their own neighborhoods, civic issues, local politics, and more.
 You’ll take mostly virtual classes to learn the art of reporting and work with a reporter/editor on a story that will ultimately be published in The Land.
-No experience is necessary.
+We ask applicants to attend an orientation on Writing for The Land and submit a short, 1-2 paragraph story idea or pitch.

 The goal?
 To support folks in becoming community journalists, tap into the deep knowledge people already have about their own communities, and translate that knowledge into great stories in The Land.